michelelagreca/Fidelity-Card-Management/README.md

 ## Extra API
 Subsequently, the customer reports the need for an additional API: Card summary.
 Errors should be handled in a similar way to the previous API:
-- Formal validation of the fiscal code.
+- Formal validation of the fiscal code
-- Existence of an associated card.
+- Existence of an associated card